JaySuggs/tt_multiplier_jas728/docs/info.md

 ## How it works

-This is a simple 4bit multiplier, that multiplies two imputs (A and B) to get a resulting product (P).
+This program converts a a4bit multiplier design from .v files into a a Tiny Tapeout output.
+The program verifies verifies the opreation of a 4bit multiplier by perfoming gds synthesis, drc, and lvs checks before synthesizing the design into a 3d model.

 ## How to test

-Test the multiplier by modifying the inputs and output in mult_tb.
+Test the multiplier by modifying the inputs and output in mult.v file.
 The default file should work well for testing purposes.

 ## External hardware